 However, the buffer is a disadvantage for investors who want to communicate with company executives.
 They may be able to do so only through MicroVentures, which manages the LLC.

 It is important to distinguish the fund-like LLC entity from a venture capital fund.
 VC funds are typically blind pools where individual investors do not select portfolio companies in which to invest.
 Each MicroVentures LLC, by contrast, invests in only one issuer, and the investors who buy LLC units have selected that particular issuer in which to invest.
 As an aside, and as discussed in later installments, a “pledge fund” is a type of fund that does enable its investors to participate in opportunities on a deal-by-deal basis.

 The last item on the bullet list above is whether or not the offering platform qualifies as a registered broker-dealer.
 Being a broker permits the platform to participate in and effect transactions in securities for the account of its clients and others, and being a dealer allows the platform to buy and sell securities for its own account or through another broker (underwriters and market-makers are examples of dealers).

 Broker-dealers are regulated by the SEC and FINRA and as such may be held to a stricter standard of due diligence than other intermediaries.
 For example, a broker-dealer must take reasonable steps to ensure that the information and disclosures that issuers post on its platform are materially accurate and complete, or risk facing disciplinary action (including regulatory fines and civil enforcement actions) by the SEC, FINRA or both regulators.
-This means that, among other measures, the platform’s staff will need to implement procedures for examining carefully and in-depth an applicant’s financial disclosures, perform criminal background checks on its executives, etc.
+This means that, among other measures, the platform’s staff will need to implement procedures for examining carefully and in-depth an applicant’s financial disclosures, performing criminal background checks on its executives, etc.

 Platforms that are not registered broker-dealers may be selective about the issuers that they accept, but you should not assume that they conduct the same depth of due diligence as registered broker-dealer platforms.
 Keep in mind that you need to conduct your own due diligence in any case before you invest.